 It’s in Spanish with English subtitles.
 The Spanish voiceover is quite clear and easy for Spanish learners to follow.

-This two-disc special edition also includes Vicente Ferraz’s The Siberian Mammoth, a Brazilian documentary about the making of I am Cuba.
+The UK DVD is a two-disc special edition which includes Vicente Ferraz’s The Siberian Mammoth, a Brazilian documentary about the making of I am Cuba.